RobertJamesKarash/wget-installer/README.md

 https://aka.ms/vs/16/release/vc_redist.x64.exe<br /><br />
 Instructions:
 Run The (Run.cmd) Open Source To Grant Admin Privileges and Execute The Program.<br /><br />
 For Security some of The Code is closed source.
 I don't want it to be flagged by antivirus or redistributed as a virus.
-It could be easily compiled to run on startup or to attach to System32 Files.<br />
+It could be easily compiled to run on startup or to attach to System32 Files.<br /><br />
-I'm a White Hacker, Anonymous with my real name.<br />
+To Uninstall: Delete The File wget.exe in C:\\Windows\System32\wget.exe I'm a White Hacker, Anonymous with my real name.<br />
 https://RobertKarash.com<br /><br />
 Disclaimer: Run.cmd may be flagged as a virus open source.
 I took it out of the code and made it a batch file.